 Why You Should Start Learning Mandarin Chinese

-More and more people are jumping onto the Chinese bandwagon.
+More and more people are learning Chinese.
 It’s the very reason why there are a lot of online Chinese courses cropping up.
 Or the fact that there is a huge spike in the number of foreign students enrolling in Chinese language courses in Beijing and Shanghai.
-It’s become a global phenomenon!
-People wanted to learn all about it and you should too.
+Learning Chinese has become a global phenomenon!

 Today, one out of every five companies has a satellite office or at least an external working relation in China.
 Most likely, the corporation you’re a part of has a Chinese shareholder—be it a supplier, client or a director.
 So it’s quite obvious that learning Chinese will give you a huge advantage in the business world.